evilbuck/covid-19/README.md

 5. `yarn data:refresh`

-It consists of two tables. `us_county` which contains deaths and cases by county and `counties` which contains population information.
+It consists of two tables. `covid_stats` which contains deaths and cases by county and `counties` which contains population information.
 They're poorly named for historical reasons.
 Feel free to change them in the migrations `knex migrate:make change_to_something_sane`

 There are a couple basic reports that I must have used for something and probably still work.
 They're based on [feathersjs](https://feathersjs.com) service pattern.